Authentic Lessons for 21st Century Learning

 • Lesson Slides (attached)

-• "The Outsiders" Character Graphic Organizer (attached; one per student)
+• Students Give Into Mob Mentality (attached; one per student)

-• Magnetic Statement Summaries handout (attached; one per student)
+• The Outsiders Character Graphic Organizer (attached; one per student)

 Engage

-Pass out a copy of the attached Magnetic Statement Summaries handout to each student.
 Ask the class to think about trends for a moment.
-Allow time for students to read the summaries of a handful of former trends.
-You may also choose to read or explain each of these trends on the handout.
-Display slide 4.
+Display slide 5-8 and allow time for students to read the summaries of some former trends.
+Display slide 9.
 Direct students to the Magnetic Statements posters that are displayed around the room.
-Instruct students to walk around the room while using their handouts as guides.
-Invite them to stand next to the trend that most attracts or interests them.
-Once they have formed groups, invite students to discuss their choices with others who also chose the same trend.
+Instruct students to walk around the room and stand next to the trend that most attracts or interests them.
+Once they have formed groups at the posters, invite students to discuss their choices with others who also chose the same trend.
 Ask for each group of students to share out why they were attracted to that trend.

-Repeat the process (slide 5), this time asking each student to move to a trend that they think is ridiculous, silly, or unpleasant.
+Move to slide 10 and repeat the process.
+This time ask students to move to a trend that they think is ridiculous, silly, or unpleasant.
 Again, allow time for students who are grouped around each trend to discuss it among themselves and then share out why that trend repelled them.

 Have students return to their seats.
 As a class, ask for volunteers to share what they believe a definition of a "trend" might be after completing this activity.
-After volunteers have shared, move to slide 6.
-How does the class discussion compare to the dictionary definition?
+After volunteers have shared, move to slide 11.
+Discuss how the class definition compares to the dictionary definition.
 Ask the class to think about why a trend becomes popular and call on volunteers to share their ideas.

 Explore

-Digitally distribute, print or hand out copies of the Students Give Into The Mob Mentality article.
-The reading is also found in the attachments for reproducing.
-You may wish to share with students that this article was written by a ninth-grade student for a high school newspaper.
-Students should read the article one time through.
-If students need support with reading informational text, consider reading the text aloud first as students follow along, or "popcorning" the reading as a class.
+Provide each student a copy of the Students Give Into The Mob Mentality handout (attached).
+Share with students that this article was written by a ninth-grade student for a high school newspaper.
+Ask students to read the article one time through.
+If students need support with reading informational text, consider reading the text aloud first as students follow along, or have students take turns reading aloud.

 Next, pair students together.
 Invite partners to discuss their main ideas and their supporting details.
 Ask pairs to share some of the main ideas from the story with the class.